 The days leading up to moving day can sometimes be overwhelming.
 One of the many items on your to-do list is likely going to be filing for your change of address and making sure all necessary parties are notified.
-Once you have hired the long distance mover and set up a date, it is time to spread the word.
 We’ve put together this guide to make sure you don’t overlook anyone when changing your address.

 Get started by filling out a change of address form at your local post office about 30 days before your actual move.
 Then you can proceed through notifying the following groups:

 • Finance: You’ll need to deal with any checking accounts, savings accounts, IRA’s, home equity loans, lines of credit, mortgages, safe deposit boxes, auto loans, credit cards, and the like.

 • Personal Management Contacts: your stock broker, your tax accountant, your attorney, custodians of any retirement plans or investments, and the courts if you have any traffic tickets or an ongoing dispute.

 • Other important organizations: Social Security Administration of your new address, as well as the credit bureaus, your insurance providers, your cell phone company, and your local church if you are a member.